Watch 9 Iconic Artists at Work: Vintage Videos of Picasso, Matisse, Kandinsky, Renoir, Monet, Escher & More

 Pablo Picasso, 1950:

 In the famous footage above, Spanish artist Pablo Picasso paints on glass at his studio in the village of Vallauris, on the French Riviera.
 It’s from the 1950 film Visite à Picasso (A Visit with Picasso) by Belgian filmmaker Paul Haesaerts.
 Picasso was about 68 years old at the time.
+You can find the full 19-minute film here.

 Jackson Pollock, 1951:

 In the short film above, called Jackson Pollock 51, the American abstract painter talks about his work and creates one of his distinctive drip paintings before our eyes.
 The film was made by Hans Namuth when Pollock was 39 years old.
-To learn about Pollock and his fateful collaboration with Namuth, see “Jackson Pollack: Lights, Camera, Paint!
+To learn about Pollock and his fateful collaboration with Namuth, see “Jackson Pollock: Lights, Camera, Paint!
 (1951).”

 Alberto Giacometti, 1965:

 The Swiss artist Alberto Giacometti is most famous for his thin, elongated sculptures of the human form.
 But in the clip above from the 1966 film Alberto Giacometti by the Swiss photographer Ernst Scheidegger, Giacometti is shown working in another medium as he paints the foundational lines of a portrait at his studio in Paris.
 The footage was apparently shot in 1965, when Giacometti was about 64 years old and had less than a year to live.
-To learn about Giacometti’s approach to drawing and to read a translation of the German narration in this clip, be sure to see our post from last fall, “Watch as Alberto Giacometti Paints and Pursues the Elusive ‘Apparition,’ (1965).”
+To learn about Giacometti’s approach to drawing and to read a translation of the German narration in this clip, be sure to see our post, “Watch as Alberto Giacometti Paints and Pursues the Elusive ‘Apparition,’ (1965).”

 Related Content: